-Schools were matched across treatment arms according to two criteria: 1) The classroom oral language environment using the Communication Supporting Classrooms Observation Tool (CSCOT) score (Dockrell et al., 2012); and 2) The level of deprivation affecting the school using the Income Deprivation Affecting Children Index (IDACI) score using school postcode (Department of Communities and Local Government, 2015).
+Observation Tool (CSCOT) score (Dockrell et al., 2012); and (2) The level of deprivation affecting the school using the Income Deprivation Affecting Children Index (IDACI) score using school postcode (Department of Communities & Local Government, 2015).
 The goal was to ensure equivalent distribution in these metrics across treatment arms.
 This process was repeated three times over the course of the study as further recruitment waves took place.
-Baseline characteristics can be found in tables 2 and 3 below.
+For baseline characteristics, see Tables 3 and 4.